Spring is here and you know summer is not far behind when the berries get ready for harvest.

 Just a few modifications on this recipe gave us the Southern Style Biscuit in a Mug !

 Then came the Low Carb Personal Pan Pizzas; using this mix.
 These have been a big hit because they combine the functionality of a hybrid mozzarella bread with the style of a real pizza crust and the convenience of a mix.
 This Blueberry Skillet Bread is another pan bread adaptation, like the pizza crust, but mildly sweet rather than savory.

 And of course, if you have a low carb bisquick you need to make an “impossible pie” that makes it’s own crust so I used it to re-create one of our families favorite Spinach Bacon Quiche and we love it.

 We were so glad to see that our two grandaughters felt right at home over at Mayberry Farms in Huntington Texas.
-Years ago, the girl’s mom helped her dad and I build it, with a lot of help and encouragement from other family and friends.
+Several years ago, the girl’s mom helped her dad and I build it, with a lot of help and encouragement from other family and friends.

 It is now the site of this wonderful blueberry farm and owned by some friendly, kind-hearted folks that welcomed us with open arms to check out the old home place!

 Do you love desserts and bread containing blueberries?

 You might also like this:

 Lemon Blueberry Poke Cake Low Carb THM S ~ Nana’s Little Kitchen

 Blueberry Coffee Cake with Cream Cheese ~ My Montana Kitchen